Acné : quelles sont les causes ?

 As you will have understood, acne has multiple causes , which is why there are various acne treatments and not a single solution.
 To overcome this multifactorial skin disease, it is best to combine several solutions.

 At The Cosmetist, we have developed a natural In & Out routine.
-In with our dietary supplements to treat the internal causes of acne; Out with our serum that cleanses and pampers your skin!
+In with our food supplements to treat the internal causes of acne; Out with our serum that cleanses and pampers your skin!

 Source of Professor Cordain's Study: https://pubmed.ncbi.nlm.nih.gov/12472346/